Jon-Becker/research/papers/accuracy-of-prediction-markets/accuracy-of-prediction-markets.md

 The 2024 U.S. presidential election disrupted this equilibrium.
 Polymarket's MAD spiked from below 1% to 11.11% in early November as billions of dollars poured into a handful of binary political markets.
 Kalshi saw a smaller spike to 3.57%.
 Both recovered rapidly once the election resolved: Polymarket fell to 1.25% and Kalshi to 1.01% by January 2026.

 ### Brier Score Over Time
+## Theoretical Framework and Literature

+### Information Aggregation in Markets

+The efficient market hypothesis, formalized by Fama (1970), posits that asset prices should reflect all available information.
+In traditional securities markets, this hypothesis is difficult to test directly because fundamental values are inherently uncertain.
+Prediction markets offer a cleaner laboratory: contracts pay exactly $1 or $0, and the true probability, while unknown ex ante, is revealed ex post through repeated resolution.
+If markets are efficient, a contract trading at 70 cents should win approximately 70% of the time.

+Hayek (1945) argued that prices serve as sufficient statistics for dispersed information held by market participants.
+Prediction markets operationalize this mechanism explicitly: each trader can condition on the price, update their beliefs, and trade only when they perceive mispricing.
+The market price thus aggregates heterogeneous beliefs and private information.
+Surowiecki (2004) popularized this concept as the "wisdom of crowds," showing that properly structured aggregation mechanisms can produce forecasts more accurate than expert judgment.

+Two theoretical frameworks formalize how markets aggregate information.
+Hanson (2002, 2003) introduced logarithmic market scoring rules for combinatorial prediction markets, showing that market makers can subsidize information aggregation while maintaining bounded losses.
+Ottaviani and Sørensen (2009, 2010) model parimutuel markets with risk-neutral traders facing budget constraints, deriving conditions under which equilibrium prices deviate systematically from true probabilities.
+Their framework predicts a favorite-longshot bias even with rational, well-calibrated traders, as the market-clearing price must lie at a percentile of the belief distribution that is pulled toward 50% by participation constraints.

+Recent empirical work extends these models.
+Atanasov et al. (2016) compare prediction markets to prediction polls in a large forecasting tournament, finding that markets outperform polls in accuracy, particularly for near-term events.
+The authors attribute this to the market's ability to weight skilled forecasters more heavily through repeated trading.
+Diercks, Katz, and Wright (2026) analyze Kalshi's macroeconomic contracts, documenting that the platform maintained a perfect record on FOMC rate decisions and produced CPI forecasts with 40% lower mean absolute errors than the Bloomberg consensus.

+### Calibration and the Favorite-Longshot Bias

+Calibration is the central test of market accuracy.
+A well-calibrated market is one where, across all contracts that traded at price p, approximately p% resolved to YES.
+Systematic deviations from this relationship constitute bias.
+The favorite-longshot bias, first documented by Griffith (1949) in horse racing and formalized by Thaler and Ziemba (1988), describes the empirical regularity that longshot bets (low probability outsiders) lose more than implied by their prices, while favorite bets (high probability favorites) win more often than their prices suggest.
+This pattern has been observed across parimutuel betting markets, fixed-odds bookmakers, and, more recently, prediction markets.

+What explains the bias?
+Behavioral theories emphasize probability misperception.
+Kahneman and Tversky (1979) propose that decision makers weight probabilities non-linearly, overweighting small probabilities and underweighting large ones.
+This would systematically push demand toward longshots.
+Snowberg and Wolfers (2010) test this explanation against the alternative of risk-love (preferences for positive skewness), finding evidence for both in racetrack data.
+Bakalo (2026) provides a comprehensive review of FLB explanations, categorizing them into behavioral (probability weighting, skewness preference), informational (asymmetric information, insider trading), and structural (bookmaker hedging, market microstructure).
+He proposes that bookmakers' risk management practices may generate the bias mechanically, even with unbiased bettors.

+Page and Clemen (2013) introduce a temporal dimension to calibration.
+Analyzing Intrade contracts, they find that prediction market prices are reasonably well-calibrated when time to expiration is short but exhibit significant favorite-longshot bias for events farther in the future.
+They model this as arising from time discounting preferences interacting with budget constraints: traders with beliefs near the market price abstain when the contract requires tying up capital for months, and this abstention is asymmetric, affecting favorites more than longshots due to their higher prices.
+Their empirical analysis confirms that contracts expiring in more than one month show substantially poorer calibration than near-term contracts.

+Le (2026) decomposes calibration more finely, analyzing 292 million trades across Kalshi and Polymarket.
+Using a four-component variance decomposition, Le shows that calibration varies systematically by domain, horizon, and trade size.
+Political markets exhibit persistent underconfidence, with prices compressed toward 50%, a pattern that generalizes across both exchanges.
+Financial markets, by contrast, show minimal bias.
+The paper documents that large trades amplify underconfidence in political markets on Kalshi but not on Polymarket, suggesting platform-specific microstructure effects.

+### Real-Time Price Discovery

+A distinct question is not whether prices are calibrated on average, but how quickly they incorporate new information.
+Angelini and De Angelis (2026) study this using live NBA game contracts on Kalshi, where public information arrives continuously and is precisely timestamped.
+They construct a benchmark win probability from pre-game odds and in-play game states, then measure how quickly market prices adjust to changes in this benchmark.

+Their findings challenge the efficient markets hypothesis.
+Prices respond rapidly and in the correct direction, but they underreact on impact.
+A one-minute change in the benchmark probability is associated with only a 0.64-for-1 contemporaneous change in the Kalshi midpoint.
+This incomplete updating predicts subsequent price drift: prices continue moving in the direction of the initial benchmark change for several minutes, even after controlling for further changes in the benchmark.
+The underreaction is most pronounced when public signals are salient (three-point shots, lead changes) but liquidity is low, suggesting that trading frictions shape the speed of information incorporation.

+This result echoes findings from traditional financial markets.
+Hong and Stein (1999) model gradual information diffusion among boundedly rational traders, generating momentum and delayed overreaction.
+DellaVigna and Pollet (2009) document that stock prices underreact to predictable earnings announcements that occur on low-attention days (Fridays).
+Angelini and De Angelis's contribution is to demonstrate that even in a simple, transparent setting with binary payoffs and public signals, market prices can fail to update efficiently in real time.

+### Comparison to Alternative Forecasting Methods

+How do prediction markets compare to other forecasting tools?
+Poll aggregation models, popularized by Silver (2012, 2015) during election cycles, combine individual surveys into weighted averages, adjusting for polling error and house effects.
+Expert judgment, as studied in the Good Judgment Project (Tetlock and Gardner, 2015), shows that a small subset of "superforecasters" consistently outperform crowd averages.
+Mellers et al. (2014) find that training and team collaboration improve probabilistic reasoning, but even elite forecasters benefit from aggregation mechanisms.

+Direct comparisons generally favor markets.
+Wolfers and Zitzewitz (2004) survey prediction market applications, documenting accuracy advantages over polls in U.S. presidential elections, corporate earnings, and movie box office forecasts.
+Atanasov et al. (2016) run a controlled tournament and find that markets produce lower Brier Scores than polls, particularly when questions involve near-term resolution.
+The authors attribute this to incentive alignment: markets reward accuracy directly through profit, while polls reward participation regardless of forecast quality.

+However, markets have weaknesses.
+Low-liquidity contracts suffer from wide bid-ask spreads and stale prices, making them unreliable.
+Manipulation is possible, though experimental evidence (Hanson et al., 2006) suggests markets are resilient when liquidity is sufficient to absorb manipulative trades.
+Ottaviani and Sørensen (2007) show that prediction markets within corporations create incentives to manipulate not just prices but outcomes themselves, undermining their information aggregation value.

+Recent work documents that Kalshi contracts outperform both surveys and futures markets on macroeconomic questions.
+Diercks et al. (2026) compare Kalshi to the New York Fed's Survey of Market Expectations and fed funds futures, finding that Kalshi provides a "high-frequency, continuously updated, distributionally rich benchmark" with superior accuracy on FOMC rate decisions and CPI releases.
+The advantage stems from Kalshi's event contract structure, which directly elicits probability distributions rather than point estimates.

+### Gaps in the Literature

+While prediction market calibration has been studied extensively in specific contexts (elections, sports, entertainment), comprehensive cross-platform, multi-category analyses remain rare.
+Most prior work examines individual markets or narrow time windows.
+Le (2026) is an exception, but focuses on domain-category decomposition rather than price dynamics or comparison to external benchmarks.

+The literature on longshot bias emphasizes racetrack betting and sports, with limited attention to how the bias manifests in regulated prediction markets covering diverse question types.
+Page and Clemen (2013) establish the time-horizon effect, but their sample predates the explosive growth of platforms like Kalshi and Polymarket, and they do not explore category heterogeneity or liquidity thresholds.

+Finally, most calibration studies compute aggregate Brier Scores or Mean Absolute Deviations without decomposing these metrics into their interpretable components.
+The Murphy decomposition (Murphy, 1973) cleanly separates reliability (miscalibration), resolution (ability to discriminate outcomes), and uncertainty (inherent difficulty), yet few applied papers report all three.
+This decomposition is essential for distinguishing a market that is poorly calibrated from one that is well-calibrated but forecasting genuinely uncertain events.

+This paper fills these gaps by combining comprehensive data from Kalshi and Polymarket, applying Murphy decomposition to isolate calibration quality from prediction difficulty, analyzing how accuracy varies by category and liquidity, and comparing market prices to external benchmarks (weather models, polls, Fed surveys).
+The result is a granular portrait of where prediction markets succeed, where they struggle, and why.

 The Brier Score tells a complementary but less straightforward story.